 A user name or uid (prefixed with '#') that commands may be run as or a Unix group (prefixed with a '%') or user netgroup (prefixed with a '+') that contains a list of users that commands may be run as.
 The special value ALL will match any user.
+If a sudoRunAsUser entry is preceded by an exclamation point, '!', and the entry matches, the sudoRole in which it resides will be ignored.
 If sudoRunAsUser is specified but empty, it will match the invoking user.
 If neither sudoRunAsUser nor sudoRunAsGroup are present, the value of the runas\default sudoOption is used (defaults to root).

 The sudoRunAsUser attribute is only available in sudo versions 1.7.0 and higher.
 Older versions of sudo use the sudoRunAs attribute instead.
+Negated sudoRunAsUser entries are only supported by version 1.8.26 or higher.